volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 `at MOUSER`_

-I find an another problème : the price !
+I find an another problème : the price 4.65€ an we need 4 !
 Tips : breakout board for ACS712 should be compatible !

 The component alone is available `on Radiospares site`_.